tibetan-nlp/annodoc/index.md

 ### Dependency relations

+Our annotation guidelines follow the UD project in privileging content words over function words.
+Instead of linking a predicate to the function word (for example, the case marker) that marks its argument, we link the predicate to the content head word (for example, the head noun) of the argument.
+Function words then depend on the content words which they "modify".

+The UD project maintains that there is an advantage to this approach:

+> Preferring content words as heads maximizes parallelism between languages because content words vary less than function words between languages.
+In particular, one commonly finds the same grammatical relation being expressed by morphology in some languages or constructions and by function words in other languages or constructions, while some languages may not mark the information at all (such as not marking tense or definiteness).

+This advantage is also evident when investigating a single language from a diachronic perspective.
+LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over a century - a period that witnessed significant changes in argument and predicate marking.
+A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
+Viewing predicate-argument annotation as a relation between content words allows us to both abstract over such differences and to describe them in a systematic way.

 Arguments depend on predicates via typed dependency relations.
 In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.